ozeron7/data-ledger/read-me.md

 ---

-## 7\.
+## 8\.
 Conclusion

-The LedgerSC project offers a technically sound and urgently needed solution that drastically lowers the entry barrier for applications seeking immutable, verifiable record-keeping on the Qubic Network.
+The LedgerSC project offers a technically sound and needed solution that drastically lowers the entry barrier for applications seeking immutable, verifiable record-keeping on the Qubic Network.
 By abstracting the complexity and risk of custom SC development into a simple, fee-based service, LedgerSC will significantly accelerate the adoption of the Qubic Network by a diverse range of applications.

 We believe that with the support of the Qubic Incubation Program, LedgerSC will become a foundational utility, providing a faster, more flexible, transparent, and efficient experience for developers, and delivering long-term value to the Qubic ecosystem.